 4. Join a Virginia Real Estate Brokerage

-5. Apply for Your License
+5. Apply for Your Virginia Real Estate License

 Be aware that you need to submit your license application within 45 days of getting fingerprinted.
 If they don’t receive your license application during that time frame, you’ll have to pay to be fingerprinted again.